pubnub/real-time-stocks/README.md

 There are two important tuning levers available to you with the PubNub JavaScript SDK for improved performance vs reduced bandwidth.
 Consider the compression ratio savings to latency opportunity.
-With `windowing` you receive the opportunity to reduce bandwidth consumption drastically by allowing message bundling.
+With `windowing` you receive the opportunity to reduce bandwidth consumed drastically by allowing messages to be bundled.

-This *Bundle of Messages* that is allowed to accumulate on the network buffer before the client receives is a good thing as we have the opportunity now to highly compress the data using streaming GZIP.
+This *Bundle of Messages* is allowed to accumulate on the network buffer before the client receives an update.
+This is a good thing as we have the opportunity now to highly compress the data using streaming GZIP compression.
 This combination of windowing and gzip compressing provides high throughput at low bandwidth costs; saving you and your end-consumers a lot of bandwidth.